flyher/code-algorithm/README.md

 npm install
 ```

-release
+build

-the code will release in `./dist/`
+the code will build in `./dist/`
 ```
-npm run release
+npm run build
 ```

 ### Tools